Yemilab

-Yemilab is a subterranean dark matter research facility searching for weakly interacting massive particles and neutrinoless double beta decay and sterile neutrinos.
-The facility is 1,000 meters under the mountain Yemisan and encased in limestone.
+Yemilab, initially called the Astroparticle Research Facility, is a subterranean dark matter research facility searching for weakly interacting massive particles and neutrinoless double beta decay and sterile neutrinos.
+The facility is 1,000 meters under the mountain Yemisan and encased in limestone which corresponds to 2700 meter water equivalent.
 It has a dedicated experimental area of 3,000 m^{2} making it the sixth largest at time of its opening in 2022.
 There are 17 separate experimental spaces for relocated equipment from the Yangyang Underground Laboratory (Y2L) along with experimental equipment from various domestic universities and institutes.
 Yemilab is 400 meters deeper and provides 10 times more space than the Yangyang Underground Laboratory.
 An addition 6,200 m^{3} cylindrical pit has been prepared in order to accommodate future experiments.

 Timeline and location

 Tunnel map of the Yemilab complex.

 From its establishment in 2013, Center for Underground Physics (CUP) of the Institute for Basic Science had been planning the creation of a deep underground laboratory.
 Approximately three years later, the search was narrowed to sites under mountains Yemisan and Dutasan both located in Gangwon Province, South Korea.
 As Mt.
 Yemi was already hosting the nation's only operating iron ore mine; owned by SM Handuk Iron Mine Co., Ltd.; permitting was a non-issue, environmental concerns were minimized, and costs were roughly halved compared to Mt.
 Duta as an existing 627 m long shaft could be utilized.
 Both sites offered five times the muon mitigation (or reduction) of Yangyang Underground Laboratory.
 A 35-year contract was signed between the Institute for Basic Science and the owners of the mine.

 Initial funding was secured and construction began in September 2017.
 The first stage of construction included installation of the man cage and digging of the tunnel and was completion in 2018 and 2020, respectively.
 The second stage was completed in August 2022 and included the 6,200 m^{3} Large Scintillation Counter, AMoRE Hall which is the second largest space, other spaces for detectors, and support facilities.
 The New Austrian tunneling method was used for excavation.
 A majority of rock in the experimental area is composed of limestone with what appeared to be some metamorphic and quartz veins.
 The total volume of excavation is approximately 65,000 m^{3}.
 Laboratory facilities are located 700 meters away from active mining.
 By 2022, construction had cost 32 billion KRW ($22 million).

 In 2023, various interior enhancements were completed and then experimental equipment started to be relocated into Yemilab with a completion date of end of 2025.

 The ground office is the repurposed former Hambaek Middle and High School located 1.6 km from Yemi Station on the Taebaek Line east of Seoul.
 The second shaft of the Handuk Mine, which is used to access Yemilab, is a further 2.3 km from the ground office.